-Southwest United States Pipelines.
-The Southwest pipelines include crude oil trunk pipelines and crude oil gathering pipelines in Texas.
+• Southwest United States Pipelines.
+The Southwest pipelines include crude oil trunk pipelines and crude oil gathering pipelines in Texas and Oklahoma.
 This includes the Permian Express 2 pipeline project which provides takeaway capacity from the Permian Basin, with origins in multiple locations in Western Texas: Midland, Garden City and Colorado City.
-With an initial capacity of approximately 200,000 Bbls/d, Permian Express 2 began delivery to multiple refiners and markets in the third quarter 2015.
-In connection with this project, Sunoco Logistics entered into an agreement with Vitol, Inc. to form SunVit, with each party owning a 50% interest.
-SunVit originates in Midland, Texas and runs to Garden City, Texas, where it connects into the Permian Express 2 pipeline system.
-The SunVit pipeline also commenced operations in the third quarter 2015.
+Sunoco Logistics' fourth quarter 2016 acquisition of a West Texas crude oil system from Vitol Inc. and the remaining ownership interest in PET facilitates connection of its Permian Express 2 pipeline to terminal assets in Midland and Garden City,